“Henry Rackmeyer, you tell us what is important.”

 We all want to feel safe and secure, but so much more than that, right?
 Loved.
 Connected.
 Valued.

 And really, what kind of person would not agree to the importance of the smell of a baby’s neck?

 Curiosity, beauty, love… I’m sure we’ll find them if we take the time and the risk of diving into the messy stuff of life.

 Maybe, like E.B.
 White (author of Stuart Little), we’ll even come out of it with a good story.
 After writing Charlotte’s Web he apparently said, “All that I hope to say in books, all that I ever hope to say, is that I love the world.”

-If we move forward with intention like that, I don’t think we can go wrong.
+If we move forward with intention like that, I we can’t go wrong.